5 mindfulness activities to help you during divorce and separation

 4. Mindfulness exercise

-Mindfulness is both a practice and a state of mind, so can be combined with any exercise you like, however, below are a few examples.
-Trying a new activity such as Yoga or Pilates is great for helping with your mental health on the back of divorce or separation as it will increase endorphins help you to take a step back from the day to day stresses and may expose you to a new social circle, especially if your normal social groups are entangled with your spouse.
+Mindfulness is both a practice and a state of mind, so it can be combined with any exercise you like.
+Below are a few examples.
+Trying a new activity such as Yoga or Pilates is great for helping with your mental health on the back of divorce or separation as it will increase endorphins, helping you to take a step back from the day-to-day stresses.
+It may even expose you to a new social circle, especially if your normal social groups are entangled with your ex-partner.

-- Pilates : As with Yoga, Pilates is a good way of practising mindfulness as breathing is important.
-Again have an awareness of how you and your body feels with each exercise you practice.
+• Pilates: As with Yoga, Pilates is a good way of practising mindfulness as breathing is important.
+Again, have an awareness of how you and your body feel with each exercise you practice

 5. Mindfulness sleep

-We know that your ability to sleep well can be negatively impacted by your divorce or separation, however, mindfulness may be able to help with this.
-Whilst you may find a guided mediation easier in terms of helping you to fall asleep, both the breathing mindfulness meditation and the body scan should also help put you in a relaxed state, conducive to sleeping more easily.
-A further exercise, helpful in terms of sleeping, is the retracing your day exercise:
+We know that your ability to sleep well can be negatively impacted by your divorce or separation.
+It can also be reciprocal in the sense that getting less sleep may reduce your ability to cope with divorce and vice versa.
+However, mindfulness may be able to help with this.
+Whilst you may find a guided meditation easier in terms of helping you to fall asleep, both the breathing mindfulness meditation and the body scan should also help put you in a relaxed state, conducive to sleeping more easily, and also helping fix broken sleep cycles.

 Retracing your day exercise:

-Get comfortable in your bed, close your eyes, take three deep breaths in through your nose and out through your mouth.
+Get comfortable in your bed, close your eyes, and take three deep breaths in through your nose and out through your mouth.
 Then breathe naturally and re-trace your day, from start to finish.
-Ie. Re-trace waking up, showering, getting dressed, eating your breakfast, going to work, what you did at work, eating your lunch, going home, what you did after work etc. Spend a few moments on each part of your day, focusing on how you felt and having an awareness of your surroundings at that moment.
+Retrace waking up, showering, getting dressed, eating your breakfast, going to work, what you did at work, eating your lunch, going home, what you did after work etc. Spend a few moments on each part of your day, focusing on how you feel and having an awareness of your surroundings at that moment.
 This is a good way to drift off to sleep.

 Seek advice if you’re not sure:

-If you are frequently feeling overly stressed, depressed or anxious, to the extent it’s having an impact on your or your families well-being, then you should seek help.
-Prolonged periods of a certain negative emotion or mood aren’t usually a good sign, and can be an indication that you need extra help.
-There are plenty of ways of dealing with this and there are many free resources including charities, websites, apps, podcasts and online tools.
-If you’re worried then contact your doctor and see what they recommend.
+If you are frequently feeling overly stressed, depressed, or anxious to the extent it’s having an impact on your or your family’s well-being, then you should seek help.
+Prolonged periods of a certain negative emotion or mood aren’t usually a good sign and can be an indication that you need extra help.
+There are plenty of ways of dealing with this and there are many free resources including charities, websites, apps, podcasts, and online tools.
+If you’re worried, then contact your doctor and see what they recommend.

 Where can I find help?